 Village Club Series

 The Village Club Series, known better as VCS, is a Thursday night social event held in the Benjamin Mays Center.
 Events usually include performance artists such as poets, musicians or comics.
 One of the highlights of the VCS schedule is the student showcase, where students perform themselves.
-In the spring after classes went remote, VCS continued with a weekly student showcase.
-While in-person VCS is not likely this fall, look out for some virtual events sponsored by Campus Life.
+During the 2020-2021 year, VCS continued with virtual events sponsored by Campus Life.

 Bate College Student Government

 More commonly known as Student Government or BCSG, this organization is the link between students and the administration.
-This year, BCSG is led by two co-presidents, Perla Figuereo ‘21 and Lebanos Mengistu ’21 Each class year elects three representatives.
+This year, BCSG is led by co-Presidents, Kush Sharma ‘23 and Marcos Pacheco Soto ’24.
+Check out our Q&A with them here.
+Each class year elects three representatives.
 Returning class years vote in the spring, while first-years vote for their representatives in the fall.
 In the past, BCSG meetings have been open to members of the Bates community.